Diese Seite auf Deutsch: Formeln für Geschwindigkeit, Beschleunigung, Weg und Zeit

 Meaning of the Variables

-These formulas apply to constant acceleration and deceleration, whereby both the initial velocity and the initial distance must be zero.
+These formulas apply to constant acceleration or deceleration, whereby both the initial velocity and the initial distance must be zero.

-In principle, these are the same formulas as above, but the initial speed v0 is set to zero.
-The 5th line in the formula collection above is completely omitted.
+In principle, these are the same formulas as in the following section, but the initial speed v0 is set to zero.
+The 5th line is completely omitted due to the missing initial speed v0.

 Please note the hint on differences in the previous chapter!